fieldtrip/website/tutorial/nirs_singlechannel.md

     edit ft_preprocessing

 {% include markup/info %}
-If this is your first time using FieldTrip you might also want to have a look at the [introduction to the toolbox and matlab tutorial](/tutorial/introduction).
+If this is your first time using FieldTrip you might also want to have a look at the [introduction to the toolbox and MATLAB tutorial](/tutorial/introduction).
 {% include markup/end %}

 ### Read & trim data